Patchmonk/Simple-Renpy-Inventory/README.md

 3. If you want to change the folder structure based on your own preference please make sure you modify the screen code and define the folder location otherwise the inventory system will break.

 ## Usage
+If you want to use all the features of the simple inventory I highly recommend you check the demo script.rpy file.
+In there, you will find the basic uses of the inventory system.

 To modify the slot counts in the inventory, change the variable default slot_count.
 For example, if you want to give more slots to the player, you can add seven more slots to the game while maintaining the grid structure.
 After increasing the slot count and adding seven more slots to the inventory, the default slot_count will be equal to 28.

-To add or remove items you can see the example demo code inside the script.rpy file To add an item to the inventory, for example, you can define it like this: $ inventory.append("Apple") as long as you have the Apple icon inside your designated folder able to create a new item in your game.
+To add an item to the inventory, for example, you can define it like this: $ inventory.append("Apple") as long as you have the Apple icon inside your designated folder able to create a new item in your game.
 To remove an item from the inventory, $ inventory.remove("Log")